 Fridays for future…

-or FFF, is a global movement that began in August 2018, when 15-year-old Greta Thunberg and other young activists began a school strike for climate.
-Every school day for three weeks, they sat outside the Swedish Parliament, demanding urgent action on the climate crisis.
+or FFF, is a global climate strike movement that started in August 2018, when 15-year-old Greta Thunberg began a school strike for climate.
+In the three weeks leading up to the Swedish election, she sat outside Swedish Parliament every school day, demanding urgent action on the climate crisis.
+She was tired of society’s unwillingness to see the climate crisis for what it is: a crisis.

-Her actions sparked an international awakening, with fellow students and activists uniting around the world to protest outside their local parliaments and city halls.
-Along with other groups across the world, Fridays for Future is part of a hopeful new wave of change.
+Their call for action sparked an international awakening, with students and activists uniting around the globe to protest outside their local parliaments and city halls.
+Along with other groups across the world, Fridays for Future is part of a hopeful new wave of change, inspiring millions of people to take action on the climate crisis, and we want you to become one of us!

 The goal of the movement is to put moral pressure on policymakers, to make them listen to the scientists, and then to take forceful action to limit global warming.